 You will find it a lot easier to leave if you have some financial independence.
 This doesn’t mean you need your own job, necessarily – being a stay-at-home parent is a viable option.
 But it does mean you should have some control over your own money.
 It means you should have a separate savings account.
 And it means you should have both names on any major assets.

 It doesn’t mean you need an exit strategy.
 But it does mean you should have the ability to put together an exit strategy should you later need one.
 You need to maintain financial independence after you get married.

 A warning story.

 Sandra was married for 25 years.
+She did not maintain financial independence after she got married.
 She had three children with her husband, Craig.
 Together they worked through many setbacks, including redundancy.

 Craig had depression, but for the most part they got through the bad spells.